Date of visit: 15 August 2018

 Prison type: Category C

 The prisoners praised education and vocational courses, including the involvement of prisoners in training their peers, and valued links with local employers, including regular ‘job fairs’, which helped ensure courses were relevant and improved job prospects on release.
 They liked two-hour visits ‘as standard’ and praised all-day family visits.
-They said the gym worked very well, and liked the range of courses and circuits for different fitness levels, as well as the Park Run, football competitions, and a prisoner & staff triathlon charity event.
+They said the gym worked very well, and liked the range of courses and circuits for different fitness levels, as well as the 5 km run registered and overseen by Park Run UK– now run in a number of prisons around the country www.parkrun.org.uk, football competitions, and a prisoner & staff triathlon charity event.
 They also rated the strong focus on equality and diversity, and said staff were very supportive of members of minority groups.

-The Officers said staff were very supportive of each another.
-They praised Senior Managers and Residential Governors, as well as a ‘highly visible’ and ‘approachable’ No. 1 ‘who knows everyone’s names’, as ‘very supportive’ of staff and ‘careful to give thanks where it’s due’, and they found the daily full staff briefing ‘extremely valuable’.
+The Officers said staff were very supportive of each other.
+They praised Senior Managers and Residential Governors, as well as a ‘highly visible’ and ‘approachable’ An informal term referring to a prison’s Governor (or Director in private jails), ‘who knows everyone’s names’, as ‘very supportive’ of staff and ‘careful to give thanks where it’s due’, and they found the daily full staff briefing ‘extremely valuable’.
 They, too, praised education, training, and links with outside employers.
-They said prisoner progression pathways, from induction to resettlement, and with ‘good’ ROTL opportunities, were positives, also.
+They said prisoner progression pathways, from induction to resettlement, and with ‘good’ Release On Temporary Licence – the mechanism through which serving prisoners are allowed out of prison on a temporary basis, including for work opportunities, were positives, also.